Price | 500-6000 USD |

 Easier and More Accurate Feed Handling

-Pellets are dense, less dusty, and flow easily.
-This makes them ideal for use in automated feeding systems.
-It also allows for more precise portion control compared to loose mash or unprocessed forages.
+Pellets are heavy, don’t make a lot of dust, and flow easily.
+This is what makes them great for automated feeding systems.
+It also lets you control your portions more accurately than loose mash or unprocessed forages.

 How a Cattle Feed Pellet Machine Works